JLLeitschuh/security-research/bulk-pr-generation/zip-slip/PR_MESSAGE.md

 ### Impact

-This issue allows a malicious zip file to potentially break out of the expected desintation directory, writing contents into arbitrary locations on the file system.
+This issue allows a malicious zip file to potentially break out of the expected destination directory, writing contents into arbitrary locations on the file system.
 Overwriting certain files/directories could allow an attacker to achive remote code execution on a target system by exploiting this vulnerability.

 ### Why?